According to GBTA (Global Business Travel Association), annual corporate travel spending will reach $1.4 trillion by 2024.

-- The solution should provide analytics around spend data being captured - team-wise, employee-wise, organization-wise, project-wise and so on.
+- The solution should provide analytics around spend data being captured - team-wise, employee-wise, organization-wise, project-wise, and so on.

 - Allow for vendor insights to enable volume negotiations and vendor localization.

-Usability and Support
+- Usability and support

-- Financial data is highly critical and proactive customer support would be almost essential.
+- The vendor should be able to support any queries or breakdowns 24x7.
+Financial data is highly critical, and proactive customer support would be essential.

-Finally, what's your pick?
+Finally, what's your expense management pick?